opendocsg/slw-judgments-backfill/2014_SGHC_7/report.md

 61     The irony is that the home became the most unsafe and dangerous place for [O] as the accused would intrude into her privacy when she was asleep or while she was bathing in order to satisfy his sexual exploits.

-62     The following comments made by Chan Sek Keong CJ in _Public Prosecutor v Firdaus bin Abdullah_ [2010] 3 SLR 225 at [19] are particularly apposite:
+62     The following comments made by Chan Sek Keong CJ in _Public Prosecutor v Firdaus bin Abdullah_ <span class="citation">[2010] 3 SLR 225</span> at [19] are particularly apposite:

  Separately, the gravity of the offence would be increased in cases involving vulnerable victims.
 Children and young persons are particularly vulnerable because they are unable to fend for themselves and require their parents or guardians to take care of them.
-Any person entrusted with the care of young children would be harshly dealt with if that trust is betrayed: see Purwanti Parji v PP [2005] 2 SLR(R) 220 at [30] and PP v Teo Chee Seng [2005] 3 SLR(R) 250 at [9].
+Any person entrusted with the care of young children would be harshly dealt with if that trust is betrayed: see Purwanti Parji v PP <span class="citation">[2005] 2 SLR(R) 220</span> at [30] and PP v Teo Chee Seng <span class="citation">[2005] 3 SLR(R) 250</span> at [9].

 63     In _Public Prosecutor v UI_ at [32] the court said “those who have charge of children cannot abuse their position to satisfy their urges” In _Public Prosecutor v NF_ [2006] 4 SLR (R) 849 at [42] the court mentioned that “the harshest penal consequences to send an unequivocal and uncompromising message to all would-be sex offenders who abuse the relationship... to gratify sexual impulse”